baidu/dperf/docs/configuration.md

 - required: yes
 - mode: -

-Set the running mode of dperf. dperf can be run as a client or a server, just like [iperf](https://iperf.fr/).
+Set the running mode of dperf. dperf can be run as a client or a server.

 ## daemon
 - syntax: daemon